 Wade Deacon is a place where potential is discovered, nurtured, developed and fulfilled.

 Our curriculum aims to inspire and challenge all learners.
-It builds on the knowledge, skills and experiences developed in the primary phase and enables pupils to deepen their understanding of a broad range of subjects.
-We aim to provide opportunities for all pupils to fulfil their potential, setting ambitious goals and developing their capacity to be successful life-long learners, as well as building their cultural capital through a breadth of dynamic curricular, cross curricular and extracurricular opportunities.
+It builds on the knowledge, skills and experiences developed in the primary phase and enables students to deepen their understanding of a broad range of subjects.
+We aim to provide opportunities for all students to fulfil their potential, setting ambitious goals and developing their capacity to be successful life-long learners, as well as building their cultural capital through a breadth of dynamic curricular, cross curricular and extracurricular opportunities.

 Wade Deacon High School is committed to:

-providing the core skills, knowledge and understanding that are required for the 21st century.
+providing the core skills, knowledge and understanding that are required for the 21st century

-embedding fundamental British values and social, moral, spiritual and cultural purpose.
+embedding fundamental British values and social, moral, spiritual and cultural purpose

-Our curriculum is designed to cater for all students regardless of their colour, race, nationality, disability, beliefs, sexual orientation or gender identity and we are committed to providing equal opportunity for all children.
 We insist on a curriculum that removes the notion of disadvantage, encourages resilience, provides equity and equality of opportunity and instils independence and aspiration in our students, so they can become hard working, respectful, tolerant and compassionate citizens who are ready to make a difference.

-Foundation Years (Key Stage 3: Year 7 & 8)
+Foundation Years (Key Stage 3: Years 7, 8 and 9)

-Key Stage 4: Years 9-11
+Key Stage 4: Years 10 and 11

 all students can have the opportunity to achieve the Ebacc